Niicck/supergood-reads/README.md

    - `make up`
 2. In a separate terminal window, start the nodejs server.
    - `make vite`
-   - Note: both servers must be running at the same time for the app to function.
+   - Note: both servers must be running simultaneously for the app to function.
 3. Navigate to `http://localhost:8000/app/review` to try out the form.
 4. The app is not yet complete.
 The only thing that is finished is the review form itself -- there isn't yet a page that renders all of the reviews you've inputted.
 But you can inspect the raw data:
    - `make shell`
    - Once inside the shell, you can look at your raw django data.
 Example: `Review.objects.all()`

+### Running in Docker

+1. Build docker containers for local development
+  - `make build-local`
+2. Start docker containers
+  - `make docker-up`

+You can find more commands in the Makefile.

 ## Development Guide